Reveal Audio: Forensic Audio Enhancement Services

 Is your sound-recording “at a loss for words?”

-Using state of the art computer technology, Reveal Audio Services is able to reduce or remove a variety of unwanted background noises in order to improve the intelligibility of poorly recorded audio.
+Using state of the art computer technology and accepted scientific methods, Reveal Audio Services is able to reduce or remove a variety of unwanted background noises in order to improve the intelligibility of poorly recorded audio.

 NOISE REMOVAL: REASONS FOR POOR QUALITY RECORDINGS

-The interactive demonstration on this page has samples of before and after audio enhancements for a number of different noise situations.
+The interactive demonstration on this page has samples of "real world" before and after audio enhancements for a number of different noise situations.

 Due to the nature of this type of recording, honestly, some things just can’t be helped.